zuroxx/wireguard-install/README.md

 ## Host

 Prefeably a cloud host running KVM such as GCP, AWS, and Vultr (actual unlimited bandwidth), for examples.
 Check for the egress costs of your host.
 Also Azure, I switch to their, "Standard B1ls (1 vcpus, 0.5 GiB memory)" after installing on a higher resource VM, it can be a cost effective option.
 Digital Ocean is not recommended for a VPN due to continual DMCA disconnects from false positives.
+LXC is not supported (yet).

 ## Usage